CZ-NIC/knot/doc/man_keymgr.rst

   Takes one argument: path to BIND key file (private or public, but both MUST exist).

 **import-pem** *PEM_file* [*arguments*...]
-  Imports a DNSSEC key form PEM file.
+  Imports a DNSSEC key from PEM file.
 The key parameters (same as for generate action) need to be specified (mostly algorithm, timers...) because they are not contained in the PEM format.

 **set** *key_spec* [*arguments*...]